luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 # Quality of RNA Seq Toolset (QoRTs)
 ml QoRTs

 `QoRTs` is a `jar` software file that is an alternative to `RSeQC` that provides a comprehensive & multifunctional toolset assess quality control & data processing of high throughput RNA-seq.
+It also performs read abundance counts (see Read Quantification chapter).

 You will get a return from terminal like:
 `To execute the QoRTs JAR run: java -jar $EBROOTQORTS/QoRTs.jar`